Weighing and recording waste streams in buildings and facilities

 - Monitor onsite waste contamination

-Historically, within complex, multi-tenanted operations such as large office blocks, wholesale markets and shopping complexes, it has been all too easy for the collective rubbish to end up in large receptacles with no accountability for individual waste production.
+Historically, within complex, multi-tenanted operations it has been all too easy for the collective rubbish to end up in large receptacles with no accountability for individual waste production.
 In parallel waste segregation has often been superficial, resulting in a wide range of recyclable waste going to land fill.

 As pressure increases for companies to improve and optimise their waste recycling, specialist weighing technology is providing valuable tools that simplify the whole process in a wide range of commercial applications.